 3. Knowledge management

 Large law firms have actually made great strides when it comes to knowledge management.
 Innovation in knowledge management takes various forms now, from virtual deal rooms to cloud-based software to manage everything from litigation to cap tables.
 What is standing in the way of greater innovation?
 Fear of change and fear of sharing non-proprietary data.
-If firms are truly driven by greater client success, than sharing contract language, pleadings, and other legal writing between allied firms should be the norm.
+If firms are truly driven by greater client success, then sharing contract language, pleadings, and other legal writing between allied firms should be the norm.
 Unfortunately, it is all very siloed, which becomes a huge advantage for the very large firms and a liability to the small and medium-sized firms that aren’t willing to collaborate.

 4. Leveraging data

-Last night North Carolina beat Gonzaga the national championships men’s basketball game.
+Last night North Carolina beat Gonzaga in the national championships men’s basketball game.
 Every minute of the game, I could view the statistical odds of Gonzaga losing or winning the game.
 In sports, we have such amazing data and it makes the game far more enjoyable.
 Why don’t we have similar data in law firms?
 When a case is brought to a firm, why can’t they tell the client or potential client the odds?
 I know that every case is different, but how is that different than the saying “any given Sunday?”
 Knowing the odds could help or hurt your chances of bringing in a new matter—but those are numbers that should be far more visible than they currently are.
 There has been some talk in legal about big data, but we aren’t even talking about big data here, we are talking about statistical odds on certain types of matters in certain jurisdictions.
 This is just one example of data that should be present in making business decisions but isn’t.

 Look at some of the most innovative companies in the world, like Tesla, Airbnb, and Uber.
 Can you separate the product from the branding?
 Impossible.
 Can you imagine AirBnB emailing out PDFs to sell their services?
 Can you imagine Uber drivers handing out folders filled with articles about their services?
 Or even Tesla having a car commercial during the Superbowl?
 These brands are winning because they are breaking the marketing rules.
 I love seeing the early days of Twitter when a law firm would put out a press release, “We now have a Twitter account!” or “We have an iPhone app!”
 Those are mere novelties.
 Is Uber so successful because they have a cool app?
 NO!
 They are successful because their product/marketing/geo-locating/customer service/communication and logistics are all wrapped into one extremely powerful piece of technology that fundamentally needs to be delivered through a mobile app.
 Law firms that want to be innovative in marketing need to realize that true innovation is not one Twitter account or twenty Twitter accounts, but a fundamental shift in how the firm uses technology to not only get their message and brand out there but to deliver value to their clients.

 I spoke to a firm in Las Vegas last week at the Legal Marketing Association and the firm’s Marketing Director said to me, “We are very interested in what you are doing because innovation is one of our firm’s goals this year.”
-That’s an extremely lofty goal for a twelve month period.
+That’s an extremely lofty goal for a twelve-month period.
 I applaud the decision to add it to your list.
 The challenge is that innovation is not a task, it is a method of doing business.
 Truly innovative organizations are never truly done evolving.
 Does your firm pass the innovation test?

-Adrian Dayton is the founder of ClearView Social, a software solution that turns all professionals in a firm into advocates.
-Adrian has spoken on Innovation to GlobalLaw groups in Davos, Switzerland and Taipei, Taiwan.
+Adrian Dayton is the founder of Clearview Social, a software solution that turns all professionals in a firm into advocates.
+Adrian has spoken on Innovation to GlobalLaw groups in Davos, Switzerland, and Taipei, Taiwan.
 Before law school, he worked for Harvard Business School Professor Clayton Christen’s (author of The Innovator’s Dilemma) consulting firm Innosight.
 Adrian is also the author of two books and more than one hundred articles on social media for the legal profession.